ALBUSKJELL

 Development

 Albuskjell is a field in the southern part of the Norwegian sector in the North Sea, 20 kilometres west of the Ekofisk field.
 The water depth is 70 metres.
-Albuskjell was discovered in 1972, and the plan for development and operation (PDO) was approved in 1975.
-The field was developed with two steel installations for drilling and production.
-The production started in 1979.
+Albuskjell was discovered in 1972.
+The original plan for development and operation (PDO) was approved in 1975, and production started in 1979.
+The field was developed with two steel installations.
+Albuskjell was shut down in 1998, and the platforms were removed in 2013.
+A PDO for the redevelopment of Albuskjell was approved in 2026.
+The development concept includes two subsea templates with six wells tied back to the Ekofisk Centre.

 Reservoir

-Albuskjell produced gas and condensate from Maastrichtian and lower Paleocene chalk.
+The reservoirs contain gas and condensate from Maastrichtian and lower Paleocene chalk.
 The accumulation is located above a salt dome.
 The main reservoir is in the Upper Cretaceous Tor Formation, at a depth of 3200 metres.
 The overlying Ekofisk Formation has poorer reservoir quality and has hardly been drained.
-There are significant remaining resources.

 Recovery strategy